-Johrei is a manifestation of divine energy that can be transmitted through one individual to another for spiritual healing.
-As the spiritual body is cleansed, the mind and body are also uplifted, healed and attuned to spiritual truth.
+Johrei is a manifestation of healing energy that can be transmitted by one individual to another.
+It involved no physical contact.
+As this gentle healing is administered, the mind and body are uplifted.
 Johrei has its roots in Japan, and is gaining recognition in the West as a non-invasive energy healing practice.
-It is a universal vibration that is available to all.
-The Johrei Institute was established in 1998 to prove the effectiveness of Johrei through scientific medical research and to fund accepted research work through universities.
+Today, more than a million people worldwide are involved in this practice.
+The Johrei Institute was established in 1998 to study the effectiveness of this energy through standard clinical trials.

 Sleep deprivation is an under recognized problem that ails our society, and nearly 8,000 preventable deaths per year are attributed to fatigue-related motor vehicle crashes compared with 13,000 attributable to drunken driving.
 In a national Gallup poll, it was estimated that nearly 70% of U.S. residents do not get adequate sleep.
 Sleep deprivation has been suggested to play a role in the causation and perpetuation of psychiatric disorders and has recently been labeled a carcinogen by the World Health Organization.
 Methods to improve sleep and vitality may ameliorate the effects of sleep deprivation and prevent diseases and deaths caused by accidents.

 Since Johrei has been proven to improve the well-being of recipients, it is speculated that Johrei may be an effective means of improving sleep.
-A recent involving murine (mouse) subjects has been recently completed with positive results.
-Click the link at right to read more about the study.
-Another study using human subjects is underway at the University of Arizona.
+Click the link below to read more about the current study at the University of Arizona.

 Human Sleep Study